Encoding of categorical variables#

 Encoding nominal categories (without assuming any order)#

 OneHotEncoder is an alternative encoder that prevents the downstream models to make a false assumption about the ordering of categories.
-For a given feature, it will create as many new columns as there are possible categories.
-For a given sample, the value of the column corresponding to the category will be set to 1 while all the columns of the other categories will be set to 0.
+For a given feature, it creates as many new columns as there are possible categories.
+For a given sample, the value of the column corresponding to the category is set to 1 while all the columns of the other categories are set to 0.

-We will start by encoding a single feature (e.g. "education") to illustrate how the encoding works.
+We can encode a single feature (e.g. "education") to illustrate how the encoding works.

 from sklearn.preprocessing import OneHotEncoder